Investment loan rates

 The basics of investment loans explained

 - Interest rate.
 The interest rate determines how much you pay in mortgage repayments each month.

 - Comparison rate.
-This rate factors in fee costs to the investment loan rate, giving you a clearer idea of your loan costs.
+This rate factors in fees to the investment loan rate, giving you a clearer idea of your total loan costs.

-- LVRs.
-Loan to value ratio, or LVR, is the amount you can borrow relative to the value of your investment property.
+- LVR.
+Loan to value ratio (LVR) is the amount you can borrow relative to the value of your investment property.
 An 80% maximum LVR means you need a 20% deposit.

 - Fees.
-Most investment loans are attached to some fees, such as an application or settlement fee.
+Most investment loans have fees attached, such as an application or settlement fee.
 You may also need to pay government or statutory fees, if you're refinancing.
 Be sure to ask your lender for an estimate so you can factor in these fees when comparing loans.

 - Features.
 Many investment loans offer features that you can use to your benefit, such as allowing extra repayments (so you can pay the loan off sooner), or redraw facilities.
 Some may even come with 100% offset accounts.

 To help you make a better decision, let's look at a few different types of investment loans and how they work.

 Investment loan rate types